wp-plugins/ampersand-mobile-slidead/readme.txt

 * First version

 == Upgrade Notice ==

+= 1.0.4 =
+Upgrade to improve the animation of the slidead

 = 1.0.3 =
 Upgrade reduces the size of the plugin directory, removing unnecessary assets folder.